tc39/proposal-pipeline-operator/README.md

 ### Tacit unary function application syntax
-**Syntax** for **tacit unary function application** – that is, the F# pipe operator – has been [rejected twice by TC39][rejected]. could still be added to the language in two ways.
+**Syntax** for **tacit unary function application** – that is, the F# pipe operator – has been [rejected twice by TC39][rejected].
+However, they could still eventually be added to the language in two ways.

 First, it can be added as a convenience function `Function.pipe`.
-This is what the [the function-helpers proposal][helpers].
+This is what the [function-helpers proposal][helpers] proposes.
+`Function.pipe` may obviate much of the need for an F#-pipe operator, while still not closing off the possibility of an F#-pipe operator.

 Secondly, it can be added as **another pipe operator** `|>>` – similarly to how [Clojure has multiple pipe macros][Clojure pipes]